kiratubhi/pps-programs/Welcome file.md

 16 X 19=304
 16 X 20=320
 ```
-## 15: Write a program to show result of operands
+## 15: Write a program to show result of operands.
 ```
 //To show results using operands(+,-,*,%,/)
 #include<stdio.h>